-While the Federal Trade Commission (FTC) and its partners work year-round to crack down on scams targeting military members, their families, and members of the general public that support the military, they can’t catch every possible scam.
+While the Federal Trade Commission (FTC) and its partners work year-round to crack down on scams targeting military members, their families, and members of the public that support the military, they can’t catch every scam.

-I took a look at some of the FTC’s resources to learn more about how scams affect the U.S. military community specifically.
+We looked at some of the FTC’s resources to learn more about how scams affect the U.S. military community specifically.

 Why Are Military Families Especially Vulnerable to Scams?